pkmn/engine/src/lib/gen1/README.md

 - **Roar** / **Whirlwind**: these moves can miss on Pokémon Showdown (and advance the RNG when checking) which is incorrect (these moves should always fail, but do not check accuracy or advance the RNG).
+- **Sonic Boom**: this move incorrectly fails to ignore type immunity on Pokémon Showdown.

 Finally, in Generation I, checking whether a move has **hit should come *after* determining damage**, not before.
 Pokémon Showdown's altered ordering here (which is more in line with how